 About The Spanish Steps

-A grand staircase with 138 steps leading down to the Piazza di Spagna, the Spanish Steps were designed in the 1720s by Francesco de Sanctis, an Italian architect, and completed in 1726.
+The Spanish Steps (Scalinata della Trinità dei Monti) are one of Rome’s most popular tourist attractions.
+A grand staircase with 138 steps leading down to the Piazza di Spagna, the Spanish Steps were designed in the 1720s by Italian architect Francesco de Sanctis and completed in 1726.

 Discover the best places to visit in Rome with an expert guide to Rome’s top tourist attractions.
 Includes the top ten places to visit with an interactive map and guide.